-Football description: Defensive line height is a metric that averages the height of the deepest line closest to the goalkeeper during in-possession and out-of-possession phases over a certain period of time.
+Defensive line height is a metric that averages the height of the deepest line closest to the Goalkeeper during in-possession and out-of-possession phases over a certain period of time.
 The distance is measured from the deepest defensive player to their own goal line.
-The metric serves as an indicator of how close a team is to their own goal whilst out of possession, or how high the defensive unit is able to position itself during in-possession phases.
+The metric serves as an indicator of how close a team is to their own goal whilst out-of-possession, or how high the defensive unit is able to position itself during in-possession phases.

-Team length is the distance between a team's deepest and highest players, excluding the goalkeeper.
-For example, whilst Team A are in possession of the ball with a centre back (who is also the deepest player in the team), the team length in this instance would be measured between that centre back and the highest attacking player in the same team.
+Team length is the distance between a team's deepest and highest player, excluding the Goalkeeper.
+For example, whilst Team A are in possession of the ball with a CB (who is also deepest player in the team), the team length in this instance would be measured between that CB and the highest attacking player on the same team.

-Calculation description: The algorithm groups the outfield players of a team into three categories, i.e., defenders, midfielders, and strikers, and subsequently determines the line height of each group by using the height of the deepest player per group.
-The resulting line heights, as well as the height of the goalkeeper, are aggregated over time with the aggregations being reported for different situations depending on whether the team has been in-possession or out-of-possession, and in which third the ball has been, i.e., defensive, middle or final third.
-Team length is the average vertical distance between the deepest and the highest outfield players over time.
-The reported aggregates differentiate between in-possession and out-of-possession situations and are broken down depending on the area that the ball has been in (own third, mid third, or final third).
+The algorithm groups the outfield players of a team into three categories, i.e., defenders, midfielders, strikers, and subsequently determines the line height of each group by using the height of the deepest player per group.
+The resulting line heights, as well as the height of the goalkeeper are aggregated over time with the aggregations being reported for different situations depending on whether the team has been in-possession or out-of-possession, and in which third the ball has been, i.e., own, mid, or final third.
+Team length is the average vertical distance between the deepest and the highest outfield player over time.
+The reported aggregates differentiate between in-possession and out of possession situations, and are broken down depending on the area that the ball has been in (own third, mid third, or final third), too.

-Team shape
+Team Shape

-Football description: Team shape allows us to better understand the positional structures adopted by teams, as well as the individual responsibilities of players, in relation to the time their team spends in and out of possession.
-Typically, teams are listed on our screens as playing in certain structures/formations, when the reality is that this is only the case for a very short period of time across a match, and in actual fact team structures are very fluid and flexible.
-"Team shape" will identify and demonstrate the different shapes that teams actually adopt across a 90-minute period.
+Team shape allows us to better understand the positional structures adopted by teams, as well as the individual responsibilities of players, in relation to the time their team spends in and out-of-possession.
+Typically, teams are listed on our screen's as playing in certain structures/formations, when the reality is that this is only the case for a very short period of time across a match and in actual fact team structures are very fluid and flexible.
+'Team shape' will identify and demonstrate the different shapes teams actually adopt across a 90 minute period.

-This metric allows us to add further context to the "real" team structures during a match, both in and out of possession.
+This metric allows us to add further context to the 'real' team structures during a match, both in and out of possession.
 For example, we often see teams listed as 4-3-3 or 4-4-2, but the reality is this rarely is the case, especially when a team are in possession of the ball.
-Full backs may play high and wide, and wingers may position themselves narrow and centrally inside the pitch.
-A team such as Manchester City may attack with five attackers in their last (highest line).
+FB's might play high and wide, wingers may position themselves narrow and centrally inside the pitch.
+A team, such as Man City may attack with 5 attackers in their last (highest line).
 Team shape captures these situations and represents the true shape of a team across the course of a match, both with and without the ball.

-Calculation description: The algorithm assigns to each player a functional role based on their location relative to the location of their team-mates.
-The aggregation of these roles into groups results in a team shape.
+The algorithm assigns to each player a functional role based on their location relative to the location of their teammates.
+The posterior aggregation of these roles into groups results in a team shape.
 These aggregations are done using the players' locations over a particular period of time.